Head of Content

 Buy-to-let mortgages typically require a higher deposit and come with higher interest rates compared to traditional mortgages.
 The amount that can be borrowed usually depends on the projected rental income of the property.
 The lender will also consider the borrower's personal income, expenses, and credit history when determining the terms of the loan.

 Overall, a buy-to-let mortgage can be a good option for individuals who are looking to invest in property and generate rental income.
-However, it's important to carefully consider all the costs and risks associated with owning a rental property before applying for a buy-to-let mortgage.
-It's also important to seek advice from a financial advisor or mortgage broker who can help you navigate the process and find the best mortgage for your needs.
+However, it's important to carefully consider all the costs and risks associated with owning a rental property before entering an unregulated mortgage contract for one.
+It's also vital to seek advice from a financial advisor or mortgage broker who can help you navigate the process and find the best mortgage for your needs.

 Bridging loans are used to provide temporary financial assistance allowing the purchase of a property before the sale of another.